5jt/dyalog-cookbook/manuscript/20_RegularExpressions.md

 Note that the `,¨` in `,¨'&&⌹'` is essential because otherwise  ....`⍝TODO⍝`  Bug report <01406>

+A> ### Greedy and lazy
+A>
+A> Note that using the option (`⍠('Greedy' 0)`) has a disadvantage: it makes the whole expression lazy.
+There might be cases when you want part of your search pattern to be lazy and other parts greedy.
+Luckily this can be achieved with the meta chcracter question mark (`?`):
+A>
+A> ~~~
+A>       '".*?"'⎕R '⌹' ⊣is
+A> He said ⌹ and ⌹
+A> ~~~
+A>
+A> Since "Greedy" is the engine's default just need to specify the `?` only for those parts of your search pattern you want to be lazy.

-However, this is still not perfect since it would work on `boofoogoo` as well:
+Our search pattern is still not perfect since it would work on `boofoogoo` as well:

 ~~~
       '''.*''' '⍝.*$' 'foo'⎕R(,¨'&&⌹')⍠('Greedy' 0)⊣'This boofoogoo is found as well'